mllobet/lifesaber-server/README.md

 ---

 ## GET /aed/&lt;lat&gt;/&lt;lon&gt;/
-Returns result of the nearest AED to lat lon in the form of
+Returns result of the nearest AED to lat lon in the form of, empty JSON otherwise
 ```
 {
   "_id": {